SWAT-team-1/magazine/README.md

 - Acceptance Tests
       1. Ensure that the bot respond with right stock market prices.

-##Feature Five : [Translator]
+### Feature Five : [Translator]
-    • as a user, I want to write in English and bot can translate to other languages .given [the user input]
+- As a user, I want to write in English and bot can translate to other languages
+    - given [the user input]
-    • when [user typed translate]
+    - when [user typed translate]
-      then [bot respond with the translated words] Acceptance Tests
+    - then [bot respond with the translated words]

+- Acceptance Tests
       1. Ensure that the bot respond with right translated words.